FamilySearch/fs-js-lite/README.md

 Second, we don't always want to follow redirects.
 For example, if a person portrait exists the API will respond with a 307 redirect to the image file.
-However all we usually want is the URL so that we can add insert the URL into HTML and have the browser download the image.
+However all we usually want is the URL so that we can insert the URL into HTML and have the browser download the image.

 Due to the two issue described above, the SDK defaults to no special handling